charlottehenrico/CharlotteHenricoInspiredTesting/README.md

 * Open the project on an IDE of choice
 * Import maven dependencies on the POM file
 * Download Chrome Driver for your chrome version and add it to src\main\resources\drivers folder
-* Open the AddToCart.feature file (Location src\test\resources\features)
-* Run the test from the AddToCart.feature file
+* Open the SearchForItemFromSearchBarClass and Run Open the AddToCartClass and Run